Dr Charity Brown

 - Website: ORCID

-- Widening Participation Lead
+- Widening Participation Lead for the School of Psychology

 My broad research interest relates to the interaction between language and memory.
 For example, verbalising (e.g. describing or labelling) faces or objects can sometimes benefit or sometimes interfere with our ability to recognise or imagine those faces or objects later.
 Much of my research has investigated the mechanisms that underpin the influence of verbalisation on visual perception and memory.